raju-AI-portfolio/raju-AI-portfolio/README.md

 ---

 ## 📊 Background
+- MBA from IIT-R (Indian Institute of technology - Roorkee)
+- B.Tech in Electronics & Communication from cusat (Cochin University of Science and Technology)
 - 14+ years in enterprise transformation and program management
 - AI & Digital programs
 - Strategy deployment across Europe